exonum/exonum-doc/src/get-started/java-binding.md

   Debug builds are also available on the [release page][github-releases] and can be installed similarly.

+- Install [Maven 3][maven-install] which is essential for developing and building Java service.

 - This step is not necessary during installation, but is required to configure the JVM to use by the application.
 Add a path to your JVM library to the